kriszyp/lmdb-js/README.md

 `open(path, options)`
 If the `path` has an `.` in it, it is treated as a file name, otherwise it is treated as a directory name, where the data will be stored.
 The `options` argument should be an object, and supports the following properties, all of which are optional:
 * commitDelay - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
 This defaults to 20ms.
 A shorter delay means more immediate commits, but a longer delay can be more efficient at collected more writes into a single transaction and reducing I/O load.
+* immediateBatchThreshold - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will schedule the asynchronous commit for the immediate next even turn (with setImmediate).
+The default is 10,000,000 (bytes).
 * syncBatchThreshold - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will be force an immediate synchronous commit of all pending batched data for the store.
 This provides a safeguard against too much data being enqueued for asynchronous commit, and excessive memory usage, that can sometimes occur for a large number of continuous `put` calls without waiting for an event turn for the timer to execute.
-The default is 20000000 (bytes).
+The default is 200,000,000 (bytes).
 The following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a>:
 * useWritemap - Use writemaps (this is the main flag we recommend using), as it improves performance by reducing malloc calls.
 * noSubdir - Treat `path` as a filename instead of directory (this is the default if the path appears to end with an extension, has '.' in it)